bichngocbui/Python-in-GoogleColab-Retail-Customer-Segmentation-RFM-Analysis/README.md

 - Identify and reward loyal customers
 - Discover potential high-value customers
 - Develop targeted marketing strategies for different customer segments
-### Data Access & Structure
-#### Dataset Description
+### Dataset Description
 This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+Reference date for Recency calculation: December 31, 2011.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
-The analysis uses transactional data with the following fields:
+The analysis uses the following fields:

 | Field        | Explanation                                                                                              |
 |--------------|----------------------------------------------------------------------------------------------------------|